i-am-shashank/i-am-shashank/README.md

 # Hi there 👋🏼

-I'm Shashank Mishra a Full-stack engineer in [Quolam Buisness Solutions](https://www.quolam.com/), creating sclabale Web/Android based solutions.
+I'm Shashank Mishra a Software Developer in [Isimplexity](https://www.isimplexity.com/), creating sclabale enterprise solutions.
 Always ready for creative and innovative project ideas, Love to code with team.